About 6 Wharf

 We’ve built an on-port penguin sanctuary to protect the kororā or little blue penguins that nest in and around the sea walls at Napier Port.

-We’ve undertaken research to understand and protect the species and their habitat and have prepared an Avian Management Plan with the Department of Conservation, mana whenua and the Hawke’s Bay Regional Council to ensure we protect the kororā and other birdlife during construction.
+We undertook research to understand and protect the species and their habitat and prepared an Avian Management Plan with the Department of Conservation, Mana Whenua and the Hawke’s Bay Regional Council to ensure we protected the kororā and other birdlife during construction.

-You can read more about the on-port penguin sanctuary we are developing here
+You can read more about the on-port penguin sanctuary here

 Napier Port is the largest port in central New Zealand and a crucial part of Hawke’s Bay’s export-led economy.

-Demand for wharf space is growing rapidly.
-We’ve reached a tipping point and need a new wharf for two main reasons:
+Demand for wharf space was growing rapidly.
+We had reached a tipping point and needed a new wharf for two main reasons:

-At the moment, ships sometimes have to wait for wharf space.
-6 Wharf will help to reduce congestion and improve operating efficiency by reducing secondary vessel movements (temporarily moving vessels off wharves to accommodate other vessels).
+Prior to 6 Wharf, ships sometimes had to wait for wharf space.
+The new wharf reduces congestion and improves operating efficiency by reducing secondary vessel movements (temporarily moving vessels off wharves to accommodate other vessels).

 2. Ships are getting larger

-6 Wharf will mean larger ships – container ships up to 320 metres long and cruise vessels up to 360 metres long – can berth at 6 Wharf.
-We need a wharf large enough for these ships or they will bypass Napier and our exporters and importers will be disadvantaged, which will impact the regional economy.
+6 Wharf allows larger ships – container ships up to 320 metres long and cruise vessels up to 360 metres long – to berth.
+We needed a wharf large enough for these ships or they would bypass Napier and our exporters and importers would be disadvantaged, which in turn would impact the regional economy.

 Other benefits of 6 Wharf

-• Allowing berthing for larger container ships 24-hours per day
+• Allows berthing for larger container ships 24-hours per day

-• Give us more operational agility: 6 Wharf will be used for both container and cruise ships, and will be capable of supporting twin lift gantry cranes if required in the future
+• Give us more operational agility: 6 Wharf is used for both container and cruise ships, and is capable of supporting twin lift gantry cranes if required in the future

-• Improve operational resilience: 6 Wharf’s design improves the Port’s potential resilience to a significant seismic event
+• Improves operational resilience: 6 Wharf’s design improves the Port’s potential resilience to a significant seismic event

 Read more about why we need 6 Wharf in our justification report.